amyzhang-commits/amyzhang-commits.github.io/README.md

 The projects below are ones I’ve pushed to the limit over the past year—curious, stubborn, **committed, from repo to runtime**.
 In return, each one pushed *me* to listen more closely, discerning the next steps from the trace of events.

-**Data is a language.
-Language enables connection.
-Data analytics scaffolds curiosity.**

-Thanks for stopping by.
-I’m looking forward to exploring, collaborating, and building what comes next—together.
+Thank you for stopping by!
+Let's explore and build something together.

 ---